As of the start of 2012, you will be able to find a large number of European youth safety laws on the new Protection of Minors site.

 You can search by country to view key questions and answers regarding the statutory rules for the protection of minors in any given country or you can search by category to compare the rules in effect in all of the listed countries.

 The rules for all countries are not complete and we cannot guarantee that this information is accurate and up-to-date.
 We will endeavor to keep the site up-to-date, but we are dependent on cooperation from representatives of the various countries.
-There currently runs another action to update the information (June 2016).
+We try to update the information every two years.

 If you are an expert on statutory rules for the protection of minors in your country, we would be pleased if you would take an active part in updating the site and report any changes to us.
-Please use the online form on the "Provide Information" page to contact us.
+Please contact us.

 The idea for this site emerged through a BAJ project designed to make it easier for parents and educators to find out about rules for the protection of minors abroad.
 Especially in the case of teenagers traveling abroad, timely knowledge of national laws with respect to curfew times, smoking, alcohol, etc. could help avoid many conflicts and misunderstandings in advance.